 What is it?

 Peugeot’s strategy is similarly straightforward.
 It wants the car's radical exterior design and imaginative cabin to get people into dealerships, where they'll then decide with powertrain best suits their habits.
-Most will go for petrol.
+Most will go for a petrol Peugeot 208.
 Or, if they do big mileage, they might get the 70mpg 1.5-litre diesel.
 But if electric power works best, no big deal.

 And on paper the e-208 looks reasonably impressive.
 For now there's a 50kWh lithium-ion battery, giving a WLTP range of 211 miles – enough, says Peugeot, for typical owners to get away with only one weekly charge, assuming they charge completely.